ibm-cloud-docs/vsrx/ssh-create-interface.md

 ## Filtering on loopback considerations
 {: #loopback-considerations}

-The `PROTECT-IN` filter on loopback blocks (by default) all local traffic traveling to and from the vSRX.
+The `PROTECT-IN` filter on loopback blocks (by default) all local traffic traveling to and from the vSRX that hasn't been explicitly allowed.
 As a result, in order to ping the subnet gateways defined previously, or to ping servers on those subnets from the vSRX, the subnet gateways must be added to `PROTECT-IN`.
 This is configured by default for the `reth1` and `reth0` IP addresses and is why they are accessible after provisioning.

 ```sh